 Racist chats among Lausanne police – an isolated case in Switzerland?

-For the first time, a culture of discrimination and systematic racism has been documented within a Swiss police force – is Lausanne a one-off case?
+For the first time, a culture of discrimination and systematic racism has been found within a Swiss police force – is Lausanne a one-off case?

-The content of recently uncovered WhatsApp chats shared among members of Lausanne’s police force cover the entire spectrum of discrimination: racist messages, sexist “jokes”, homophobic remarks, glorification of Nazism and the Ku Klux Klan.
+The content of recently uncovered WhatsApp chats shared between some members of Lausanne’s police cover the entire spectrum of discrimination: racism, sexist “jokes”, homophobic remarks, glorification of Nazism and the Ku Klux Klan.
 People with disabilities also come in for ridicule.

 That the messages came to light this week is thanks to the work of the attorney general’s office.
-It started with a photo, showing a police officer in front of a graffiti reading “RIP Mike” – a tag commemorating Mike Ben Peter, a dark-skinned man from Nigeria who died in a violent police operation in 2018.
+It started with a photo, showing a Lausanne police officer in front of a graffiti reading “RIP Mike” – a tag commemorating Mike Ben Peter, a dark-skinned man from Nigeria who died in a violent police operation in 2018.
 The policeman in the photo is raising his thumb.

 One in 10 officers

-After Swiss public broadcaster, RTS, published the photo online, the public prosecutor’s office got involved, seizing the mobile phone of the officer.
-There, they came across the private chat groups in which 48 members of the Lausanne police force were active – 10% of the entire corps.
+After Swiss public broadcaster, RTS, published the photo, the public prosecutor got involved and seized the mobile phone of the officer.
+There, private chat groups were found in which 48 members of the Lausanne police force were active – 10% of the entire corps.

-The fact that there was a problematic subculture within this particular force was an open secret for many.
-Frédéric Maillard, who has spent decades developing police training modules, told RTS he had “been pointing out abuses and racism within the Lausanne police force since 2005”.
+It was an open secret for many that there was a problematic subculture within this particular force.
+Frédéric Maillard, an expert who has spent decades developing police training modules, told RTS he had “been pointing out abuses and racism within the Lausanne police force since 2005”.
 Up to now, he said, “there has been a lack of evidence”.

-Maillard is currently working with the Lausanne police in a transformation process which was initiated after senior officers recognised the extent of the undesirable culture and took action.
+Maillard is currently working with the Lausanne police on a transformation process that was initiated after senior officers recognised the extent of the culture and took action.

 More